iamfaiz1/Face_recongnition/README.md

 **step-1**
 - clone this repo wherever u want.
 - enter the Face_recognisiton using
-      *cd face_recognition*
+       -*cd face_recognition*
        - then hit *tab* then *enter*
 - **now u need to create a virtual environment to smoothly run this project** now type:
-      *py -3.9 -m venv .venv*
+       -*py -3.9 -m venv .venv*
-      (u need to install python version 3.9 for this project as latest python 3.13-3.14 are not compatible, if u dont have version 3.9 then install it first)
+       -(u need to install python version 3.9 for this project as latest python 3.13-3.14 are not compatible, if u dont have version 3.9 then install it first)
     - activate the virtual environment:
-         *.venv\Scripts\activate*
+       -*.venv\Scripts\activate*
-          (this commonad is only for windows user)
+       -(this commonad is only for windows user)
     - **download all dependencies:-**
     - u just have to type in terminal (powershell):
-          *pip install -r requirements.txt*
+           -*pip install -r requirements.txt*
     -  after installation u need to **create folder** :
-          *'known_faces'*
+           -*'known_faces'*
-           here well add those faces which we will use for matching.
+           -here well add those faces which we will use for matching.
     -  now run the main fine in .venv environment :
-           *python main.py*
+           -*python main.py*
     -  and enjoyy.